 All major U.S. public health bodies recommend annual chlamydia screening for sexually active young women.
 However, routine chlamydia screening rates remain low in pediatric primary care settings.
 This could be because a wide variety of barriers exist for this screening to occur, such as lack of clinician knowledge of guidelines, inequitable screening based on race and ethnicity, and limited sexual health service delivery within certain geographic areas.
 Therefore, there is a need to identify health system, individual, and geospatial factors that influence chlamydia screening and to identify targets for interventions to improve screening efforts.

-Through this project, we aim to determine rates of chlamydia screening and infection among adolescent females in Children’s Hospital of Philadelphia’s (CHOP) primary care network and identify highest-priority practices for interventions to improve screening.
-We will do this by calculating the percentage of young women who received chlamydia testing in the last year among those 15- to 19-year-old female adolescents who attended annual well visits and determining how many of those tests were positive.
-This will help us identify rates of screening, infection, and rescreening across the network and at each individual clinic.
-Through this process, we will determine which practices at CHOP are at greatest need for capacity building around chlamydia screening and develop potential interventions to improve screening rates.
+Through this project, we aimed to determine rates of chlamydia screening and infection among adolescent females in Children’s Hospital of Philadelphia’s (CHOP) primary care network and identify highest-priority practices for interventions to improve screening.
+We did this by calculating the percentage of young women who received chlamydia testing in the last year among those 15- to 19-year-old female adolescents who attended annual well visits and determining how many of those tests were positive.
+This will helped us identify rates of screening, infection, and rescreening across the network and at each individual clinic.
+Through this process, we will determined which practices at CHOP are at greatest need for capacity building around chlamydia screening and develop potential interventions to improve screening rates.

-Next, we plan to identify patient, provider and clinic-level disparities in chlamydia screening across CHOP’s primary care network.
-We will collect specific patient characteristics, such as age, race, prior STI infection, prior STI screening, etc.; provider-level factors, such as provider type (general pediatrician, adolescent medicine attending, resident, etc.) and years in practice; and clinic-level factors, including the size of the clinic, the number of patients who have Medicaid vs. private insurance, and the presence/absence of Title X funding at clinical sites.
-If we identify potential disparities in screening rates based on these factors, our team, in collaboration with providers in primary care, will determine next steps for interventions.
+We then identified patient, provider and clinic-level disparities in chlamydia screening across CHOP’s primary care network.
+We collected specific patient characteristics, such as age, race, prior STI infection, prior STI screening, etc.; provider-level factors, such as provider type (general pediatrician, adolescent medicine attending, resident, etc.) and years in practice; and clinic-level factors, including the size of the clinic, the number of patients who have Medicaid vs. private insurance, and the presence/absence of Title X funding at clinical sites.

 Lastly, we plan to identify regional disparities in chlamydia screening and identify areas with gaps in adolescent sexual health services.
 We will do this by utilizing patients’ addresses to assess the relationships between neighborhoods where patients live and their exposure to social, environmental, and structural conditions that can influence health behaviors and outcomes.
 Based on this data, we will develop potential interventions to improve chlamydia screening at CHOP practices within regions that lack sexual health services.